Welcome!

 I am an instructor of applied and computational mathematics at Dartmouth College.
 My research focuses on applying symbolic and numeric computation to problems in combinatorics or number theory.
 I’m always interested in finding new mathematical applications of computers.

-My expository work has appeared in the American Mathematical Monthly, an article of mine on primality testing was written about in Pour la Science, and two of my articles were cited in Nature and the Proceedings of the National Academy of Sciences.
+My expository work has appeared in the American Mathematical Monthly (here and here), an article of mine on primality testing was written about in Pour la Science, and two of my articles were cited in Nature and the Proceedings of the National Academy of Sciences.

 The rest of this site contains some information about me, my work, and a blog where I post ideas.
 Some of the ideas are even good!